metno/ansible-role-user/README.md

 user
 ====

-Configure system and normal users.
+Configure system and normal groups and users.
 This role configures the following.
+Groups are created before users.

+* Creates or removes groups.
 * Creates user and user group.
 * Disable or removes a user.
 * Set user SSH `authorized_keys`.